gitter-badger/nexus-2/README.md

 As a developer, I want to know the roadmap of the API's development, in order to align with my own product roadmap.

+As a developer, I need to be able to understand where the information I need can be found, in order to find the information I need quickly.

+As a developer, I need the developer hub to be 508 complient, in order to

 As a developer, I want to see a listing of all available resources, in order to know what is available.

 As a developer, I want to see interactive examples of API usage, in order to understand how to use the API.